hcsullivan12/Majorana/README.md

 The simulation uses the LightSourceSteering.txt file for placement of the emission generator.
 There are two simulation modes which require different formats for the LightSourceSteering.txt.
 ### Point
-This mode place the center of the emission generator at the points listed in the LightSourceSteeringFile, smearing the position using the sourcePosSigma parameter in config/Configuration.json, e.g.
+This mode place the center of the emission generator at the points listed in LightSourceSteering.txt, smearing the position using the sourcePosSigma parameter in config/Configuration.json, e.g.
 ```
 x y n
 0 0 5000